-Majora is Co-Founder & CEO of StartUpBox.SouthBronx (sbsq.org).
+Majora is an Advisory Board member of the Bronx Academy of Software Engineering, and Co-Founder & CEO of StartUpBox.SouthBronx (sbsq.org).
 This enterprise-generating project is seeding the ground for community participation in accessible & lucrative economic growth trends for the 21st century.
 In 2012, Majora was one of BusinessInsider.com’s ‘Silicon Alley 100’, a strong supporter and participant of DigitalUndivided.com #Focus100, and one of Goldman-Sachs ‘100 Most Intriguing Entrepreneurs’.
-She delivered a keynote address at NYC’s very own Etsy.com’s #HelloEtsy conference, May 23, 2013.

 Media inquiries please contact James Chase

 In the late 1990′s Majora Carter stepped into the world of urban planning, by simultaneously re-directing a Giuliani-era plan for additional waste handling in the South Bronx, and shifting city-wide policy towards positive green development in environmentally challenged neighborhoods.

 After she wrote a successful $1.25M Federal Transportation planning grant proposal in 2000, the South Bronx was at the forefront of community driven Greenway design.
 An 11 mile network of bike and pedestrian paths to connect neighborhoods to the river front and each other, with cost-effective & low impact storm water management capacity, local entrepreneurship opportunities, and active-living features to improve public health and reduce traffic congestion – was eventually approved by NY City and has since gone on to attract roughly $50M in Federal, State, City, and private funds.